 Daniel Goldenberg joined Davidoff Hutcher & Citron LLP in 2021 as a litigation associate for the firm’s New York City office.
 Daniel specializes his practice in commercial, construction, and real estate litigation, as well as not-for-profit governance.
-As a commercial litigation lawyer, he participated in all phases of litigation before New York State, Federal and Bankruptcy Courts, including conducting virtual trials since the onset of COVID-19.
+As a litigator, he participates in all phases of litigation before New York State, Federal, and Bankruptcy Courts, including virtual trials since the onset of COVID-19.

 Daniel tries contract and joint-venture disputes, partnership dissolutions, specific performance actions, adjoining property conflicts, and other matters stemming from simple to complex real estate transactions and developments.
 His skills include counseling individual property owners and institutional developers, management companies, hoteliers, and financiers with respect to their governing documents and loan agreements, repositioning their assets, enforcing available lender’s, creditor’s, and debtor’s rights, viability of structural designs with their engineers and architects, and monitoring the progress of projects.